CapitainFoxy/CapitainFoxy/README.md

 ## 👤 About Me

 I am from Hungary 🇭🇺 and i am currently studying in Austria, I am interested in everything related to law.
-My favorite artist: [Sabaton](https://open.spotify.com/artist/3o2dn2O0FCVsWDFSh8qxgG?si=m_zX9nJsT6WLyftH5jaOrw) 🎸 I have been programming as a hobby for 5 years now, and I also swim in my spare time 🏊
+My favorite artist: [Sabaton](https://open.spotify.com/artist/3o2dn2O0FCVsWDFSh8qxgG?si=m_zX9nJsT6WLyftH5jaOrw) 🎸 I have been programming as a hobby for 5 years now.
 I speak Hungarian, German and English 🗣️

 ## 🛠️ Tools & Languages